aayushi-satam/observer-universe/README.md

 ---

-## Overview
+## Concept

-Observer Universe is an interactive web project exploring the idea that observation influences reality.
+Observer Universe is an interactive web experience exploring the idea that observation shapes reality.

-The system is inspired by quantum mechanics, where particles behave differently when measured.
-In this environment, visual elements exist in unstable states until interaction stabilizes them.
-When attention is sustained, structures become defined.
+Inspired by principles from quantum mechanics, the system behaves probabilistically.
+Objects exist in unstable states until measured.
+When attention stabilizes them, they collapse into form.
 When ignored, they dissolve.

-The project connects science, philosophy, art, technology, and spirituality within a single responsive system.
+The work sits at the intersection of:

+Science
+Philosophy
+Art
+Technology
+Spirituality

 ---

-## Experience Structure
+## Experience

-1. Concept introduction
-2. User instructions
-3. Interactive environment
+The project begins with a conceptual introduction, followed by instructions for interaction, and then transitions into a responsive environment.

-In the interactive phase:
+Inside the interactive space:

-• Continuous movement increases instability
+• Movement introduces instability
-• Sustained stillness stabilizes nearby elements
+• Sustained stillness triggers state collapse
 • Stabilized structures accumulate
-• Excess motion returns the system to uncertainty
+• Continued motion returns elements to uncertainty

-Each session develops differently based on user behavior.
+Each session develops differently depending on user behavior.

 ---

-## Technical Notes
+## Technical Structure

 Built using:

 HTML
 CSS
 JavaScript (Canvas API)

-No external frameworks.
+The system uses generative logic and real-time interaction to simulate probabilistic behavior.

 ---

-## Project Goal
+## Goal

-To create a web-based environment where users experience how attention alters structure and behavior within a system.
+To create a web-based system where attention directly influences visual and structural outcomes, allowing users to experience observation as an active force.